-The University was ranked 77th, strengthening its place in the top 100 global universities for the fourth consecutive year and maintaining its rank as eighth in Australia and top 25 in Asia Pacific.
+The University secured its place in the top 100 global universities for the fifth consecutive year, while also placing 1st in Australia in the graduate employment category.

-Vice-Chancellor and President Martin Bean CBE said these latest results highlighted RMIT’s successful partnerships and reputation with employers, close research collaboration with industry and leading companies, internship and placement opportunities for students and successful employment rates for graduates.
+Interim Vice-Chancellor Dionne Higgins said these latest results highlighted RMIT’s strong partnerships and reputation with employers, close research collaboration with industry, internship and placement opportunities for students and outstanding employment outcomes for graduates.

-“We strive to offer our students exceptional experiences to ensure they are equipped for life and ready to embrace and adapt to the rapidly changing world of work,” he said.
+“We focus on giving our students exceptional experiences to ensure they are set up well for life and ready to embrace and adapt to the rapidly changing world of work,” she said.

-“Our strong partnerships with industry ensure we have a practical focus and are truly preparing our students to have the confidence, knowledge, and skills to succeed well beyond their university years.”
+“Our strong partnerships with industry including Siemens, Amazon Web Services (AWS), Boeing, Microsoft and many more, ensure we have a practical focus and are truly preparing our students to have the confidence, knowledge, and skills to succeed well beyond their university years.”

-RMIT maintained a strong position for employer-student connections and improved across the remaining four assessment areas compared to last year.
+RMIT maintained a strong position for employer reputation and across the remaining four assessment areas.

-The university moved up to fifth in Australia for graduate employment rate and was ranked 20th in Asia Pacific and 55th globally for this key area.
-Climbing 12 places since last year, it achieved 60th globally, 13th place in Asia Pacific and 4th in Australia for partnerships with employers.
-RMIT also rose 12 places to 90th globally for employer reputation.
+The University moved up four places to first in Australia for graduate employment rate and was ranked 18th in Asia Pacific and 43rd globally for this key area.
+RMIT is ranked 61st globally, 13th in Asia Pacific and 4th in Australia for partnerships with employers.
+RMIT placed 100th globally for employer reputation.

-Now in its fourth year, the QS Graduate Employability Rankings assessed 758 institutions, with 138 Universities ranked across the Asia Pacific.
+Now in its fifth year, the QS Graduate Employability Rankings assessed 786 institutions, with 155 Universities ranked across the Asia Pacific.

-There were twenty-six Australian universities assessed but only 15 ranked in the world’s top 300.
-The ranking is determined form five indicators, which includes assessing the reputation of institutions among employers, their connection to companies and how attractive an institution’s graduates are to employers.
+There were 20 Australian universities ranked in the world’s top 500.
+The ranking is determined from five indicators, which includes assessing the reputation of institutions among employers, their connection to companies and how attractive an institution’s graduates are to employers.

 Story: Kate Milkins and Angel Calderon